The Essential Beginners Guide to Backyard Chickens.

 Most people want to have a flock of chickens that are docile and friendly.
 If children will be involved with caring for the chickens, this is of upmost importance to beginning keepers.
 Luckily there are many breeds that would fit this need.

 For egg potential, the best layer breeds are Orpingtons, Australorps, Easter Eggers, Rhode Island Reds, Production Reds, Leghorns and Plymouth Rocks.

 As for meat chickens, typically any standard or large duel purpose bird will do.
 However, Cornish Crosses are typically chosen to meet this need.
-I do not raise chickens for meat so I am not educated enough to speak into this.
+I do not raise chickens for meat, thus I am I am not able to speak into this.
 There are many youtube and other sources on the net to help you get started on this path.

 Where to get your chicks?
 Hatcheries or Feed Store.